dantaki/SV2/sv2/training/README.md

+**Warning: for advanced users.
+Knowledge of python and scikit-learn is recommended**

-s is a guide for users to retrain the default SV<sup>2</sup> classifiers and to [train custom supervised classifiers](Training#custom-feature-extraction).
+This is a guide for users to retrain the default SV<sup>2</sup> classifiers and to [train custom supervised classifiers](Training#custom-feature-extraction).

 Included in the SV<sup>2</sup> source package are the original training set and a jupyter notebook containing instructions for (re)training.